Hamiltonian Lie algebroids: Anchored vector bundles over presymplectic manifolds

 \begin{Definition} For an anchored vector bundle $A$ over a presymplectic manifold $M$, the map $\gamma := \tilde{\omega}\circ \rho:A \to T^*M$, $a \mapsto \iota_{\rho(a)}\omega$ will be called the \textbf{$\omega$-dualized anchor} (or simply ``dualized anchor'').
 When $\gamma$ has constant rank, we will call the anchored vector bundle \textbf{presymplectically regular.} \end{Definition}

-Since no bracket is involved, any linear map from $\mathfrak g$ (or any vector space, for that matter) to the vector fields on $M$ gives the trivial bundle $\mathfrak{g} \times M$ the structure of an anchored vector bundle over $M$.
+Since no bracket is involved, any linear map from a Lie algebra $\mathfrak g$ (or any vector space, for that matter) to the vector fields on $M$ gives the trivial bundle $\mathfrak{g} \times M$ the structure of an anchored vector bundle over $M$.

 \begin{Definition} Let $(A,\rho)$ be an anchored vector bundle over the presymplectic manifold $(M,\omega)$.
 We will consider the following compatibility conditions on $\rho$ and $\omega$: \begin{enumerate}